RichardChambers/driver/KeDeiTFT/README.md

 to the already existing 16x16 bitmap font.
 Preprocessor directives are used to select one or the other.
 Allowing the selection of an 8x8 bitmap font significantly reduced the size of the bitmap font table.

-An additional Preprocessor directive is used to all for a further reduction in the bitmap font table by eliminating lower case letters.
+An additional Preprocessor directive is used to allow for a further reduction in the bitmap font table by eliminating lower case letters.
 A change in the function `lcd_char()` performs a lower case to upper case conversion should the character being displayed be a lower case letter.